limbernie/limbernie.github.io/_posts/2018-08-29-wakanda-1-walkthrough.md

 include( $_GET['lang']) . ".php" );
 ```

-In that case, we can make use of PHP filter wrapper to peek at `index.php` in `base64` encoding.
+If that's the case, we can make use of PHP filter wrapper to peek at `index.php` in `base64` encoding.

 ![1cf6a5ba.png](/assets/images/posts/wakanda-1-walkthrough/1cf6a5ba.png)